 8. Summative modifier: A summative modifier is one that summarizes an idea expressed in the sentence and then adds information about it: “We headed toward the summit, a goal we had anticipated accomplishing all week.”

-6 Responses to “8 Types of Parenthetical Phrases”
+7 thoughts on “8 Types of Parenthetical Phrases”

 Thank you for this summary, which is very useful because these distinctions aren’t ordinarily school taught.
 I find that the distinction between absolute modifiers and free modifiers remains a bit elusive.
 The example of each seems it could serve as an example of the other.